-The Science of Light

-by Margaret Peo This foundational science book will kindle curiosity in physical science and the natural world.
+The Science of Light by Margaret Peo This foundational science book will kindle curiosity in physical science and the natural world.

-Meet the Glow & Tell cast
+Meet the Glow & Tell cast About Patch

-Evyenia Stefanidis Creator & Performer Evyenia "Jennifer" Stefanidis is a multidisciplinary Greek-Australian artist working on Kaurna Country, South Australia.
+Evyenia Stefanidis Creator & Performer Evyenia "Nia" Stefanidis is a multidisciplinary Greek-Australian artist working on Kaurna Country, Adelaide.
 She was a member of Slingsby's Flying Squad, an ensemble which toured devised theatre, puppetry and interactive experiences across SA in 2022.
-Evyenia has performed in metropolitan, rural, and regional communities, most recently as part of the 2023 Adelaide Festival selection The River That Ran Uphill.
-In 2023, she worked on Patch's Sea of Light and developed a piece for their in-school experience Glow & Tell.
-Jennifer loves to sing, and enjoys writing songs of her own.
+Nia has performed in metropolitan, rural and regional communities, most recently as part of the 2023 Adelaide Festival selection The River That Ran Uphill.
+For Patch Theatre, Nia has performed in productions of Sea of Light, Wonderverse, Superluminal and Glow & Tell.
+Nia loves to sing, and enjoys writing songs of her own.
 Her wardrobe is full of colour, especially pink.

-Edgell Junior Edgell Creator & Performer

-Edgell Junior is a proud Ni-Vanuatu man (from Pentecost Island).
-From 2011-2019, Edgell was a core ensemble member of Vanuatu's Wan Smolbag Theatre and from 2021-2023 he was a member of Slingsby's Flying Squad - creating and touring works across SA, most notably The River That Ran Uphill.
+Edgell Junior Edgell Creator & Performer Edgell Junior is a proud Ni-Vanuatu man from Pentecost Island.
+From 2011-2019, Edgell was a core ensemble member of Vanuatu's Wan Smolbag Theatre and from 2021-2023 he was a member of Slingsby's Flying Squad creating and touring works across SA, most notably The River That Ran Uphill.
 Based on Edgell's story of his experience and survival of cyclone Pam that devastated Vanuatu in 2015, The River That Ran Uphill premiered at the 2023 Adelaide Festival.
 Edgell has also worked in film and stage production and as an assistant lighting designer.
-Most recently, Edgell has been working with Patch on Sea of Light and Glow & Tell.
+For Patch Theatre, Edgell has performed in Sea of Light, Wonderverse, Superluminal, Little Amal and Glow & Tell.
 Edgell has 26 nieces and nephews and loves playing with them whenever he is back home in Vanuatu.
 He also loves listening to music, especially island reggae.

-Photos: Andrew Beveridge

-About Patch Theatre
+Ayden Martin Creator & Performer Ayden Martin is a Narungga man from South Australia.
+He works in the performing arts industry as a live production technician and part-time cultural performer with the Yellaka dance group.
+Ayden, an Adelaide College of the Arts graduate, has advanced skills in live theatre and music.
+He has worked for large institutions, arts organisations, local government councils, art and music festivals, and emerging and established artists including Tandanya (National Aboriginal Cultural Institute), Balya Production, Mosaic Audio Visual, Yelleka, The Centre for Projection Arts and many more.
+For Patch Theatre, Ayden has worked on I Wish... and Glow & Tell.
+Ayden enjoys playing Aussie rules football and is excited is excited about developing his career as a performer and technician.
 Patch Theatre has been making professional theatre for 4-8 year old children and their families from their home on Kaurna Yerta in South Australia since 1972.
 Patch has produced over 115 unique works and performed to more than 2 million children around the world.
-Each year, Patch provide inspirational, design-rich theatre experiences to over 50,000 children.
+Each year, Patch provide inspirational, design-rich theatre experiences to over 50.000 children.
 After premiering new works in Adelaide, Patch tours extensively in regional South Australia and nationally each year.
 The company has performed in over 90 towns and cities around Australia, whilst internationally has completed over 30 tours in countries including the USA, Canada, Singapore, Korea, Japan, China, Hong Kong and New Zealand.

-Education Enquiries

-patch@patchtheatre.org.au

-(08) 8470 0165

-Education resource writer: Astrid Pill

-www.patchtheatre.org.au/spark-glow-and-tell

-Patch Theatre thanks Bookabee Australia for their cultural sensitivity training and consultancy.
+Education Enquiries patch@patchtheatre.org.au (08) 8470 0165 Education resource writer: Astrid Pill www.patchtheatre.org.au/spark-glow-and-tell Patch Theatre thanks Bookabee Australia for their cultural sensitivity training and consultancy.
 Patch acknowledges the generous support of our Government partners: